 Council members will make decisions through a consultative process, encouraging the exchange of information and points of view, and will strive for consensus.
 Although any member may disagree with a decision, other members will strive to understand and resolve disagreements.
-Dissension will be recognized and reasons clearly understood by all other members when a member absolutely cannot agree.
-When there is dissension, the Council may move forward and take action, nevertheless to fulfill obligations of members of the Council.
-GCC leaders/members will strive to meet timeliness and deliverables even when less than full agreement is reached.
+Dissension will be recognized, and reasons clearly understood by all other members when a member absolutely cannot agree.
+When there is dissension, the Council may nevertheless move forward and take action to fulfill obligations of members of the Council.
+GCC leaders/members will strive to provide deliverables in a timely manner, even when less than full agreement is reached.